ulhaocheng/AVXSIKE/README.md

 ```

 ## Paper
-A paper describing various implementations in library has been published in
+A paper describing the various implementations in library has been published in
 *IACR Transactions on Cryptographic Hardware and Embedded Systems, 2022(2),
 41-68*.